Mawiyya: Aftermath

 Moses was appointed the first Arab bishop of the Arabs, and an incipient Arab church began to emerge in the Roman East, attracting many Tanukh from Mesopotamia.
-Mavia also managed to regain the Tanukh's allied status and the privileges they enjoyed prior to Julian's reign.
-At the war's conclusion, Mavia's daughter, Princess Khasidat, was married to a devout Nicene commander in Rome's army, Victor, to cement the alliance.
-It was thus that Mavia brought the Arabs a just peace; however, it did not last long.
+Mawiyya also managed to regain the Tanukh's allied status and the privileges they enjoyed prior to Julian's reign.
+At the war's conclusion, Mawiyya's daughter, Princess Khasidat, was married to a devout Nicene commander in Rome's army, Victor, to cement the alliance.
+It was thus that Mawiyya brought the Arabs a just peace; however, it did not last long.

-As part of the truce agreement, Mavia sent her forces to Thrace to help the Romans fight the Goths.
+As part of the truce agreement, Mawiyya sent her forces to Thrace to help the Romans fight the Goths.
 Her forces proved less effective outside of their native territory and the Goths pushed the Romans back to Constantinople, even killing Valens, the emperor, in the process.
-Mavia's forces returned home, badly bruised and depleted in number.
+Mawiyya's forces returned home, badly bruised and depleted in number.
 The new emperor, Theodosius I, favored the Goths, giving them many positions within the Roman establishment, at the expense of the Arabs.
 After having demonstrated their loyalty to Rome, the Arabs felt increasingly betrayed and mounted another revolt in 383 CE.
 This revolt was quickly put down and the Tanukh-Roman alliance ended for good, as Rome courted another Arab tribe, the Salih.

-It is not known whether Mavia commanded this second revolt or not as there is no mention of its leadership.
-It is known that she died in Anasartha, east of Aleppo in the heart of the Tanukh tribal territory, where there is an inscription recording her death there in 425 CE.
+It is not known whether Mawiyya commanded this second revolt or not as there is no mention of its leadership.
+It is known that she died in Anasartha, east of Aleppo in the heart of the Tanukh tribal territory, where there is an inscription recording her death there in 425 AD.

 Comparisons with Zenobia

-More recent scholarship has approached Mavia within the context of the history of Arab warrior queens who preceded her, most prominent among them, Zenobia.
-For example, Irfan Shahid notes that the armies of both queens reached the same waterway dividing Asia from Europe, with Mavia even crossing the Bosporus into Byzantium.
-Noting the absence of any mention of Mavia in the work of Zosimus, who was familiar with the writings of Sozomen and Socrates, Shahid concludes this omission is deliberate since it did not accord with Zosimus' thesis regarding the destructive effects of the Christianization and barbarization he associated with Constantine I's reforms.
+More recent scholarship has approached Mawiyya within the context of the history of Arab warrior queens who preceded her, most prominent among them, Zenobia.
+For example, Irfan Shahid notes that the armies of both queens reached the same waterway dividing Asia from Europe, with Mawiyya even crossing the Bosporus into Byzantium.
+Noting the absence of any mention of Mawiyya in the work of Zosimus, who was familiar with the writings of Sozomen and Socrates, Shahid concludes this omission is deliberate since it did not accord with Zosimus' thesis regarding the destructive effects of the Christianization and barbarization he associated with Constantine I's reforms.
 Shahid writes that, "The contrast between the careers of the two Arab queens – the first belonging to the world of the third century, pagan and disloyal to Rome, the second belonging to the new world of the fourth century, Christian and loyal – would have been attributed only to the success of the Constantinian experiment."